Mahdi Army: Early history

 Gradually, the militia grew and al-Sadr formalized it in June 2003.
 The Mahdi Army grew into a sizable force of up to 10,000 who even operated what amounted to a shadow government in some areas.
-Al-Sadr's preaching is critical of the US occupation, but he did not initially join the Sunni Islamist and Baathist guerrillas in their attacks on coalition forces.
+Al-Sadr's preaching is critical of the American occupation, but he did not initially join the Sunni Islamist and Ba'athist guerrillas in their attacks on coalition forces.
+Iranian Quds Force commander Qasem Soleimani played a significant role in the establishment of Mahdi Army as soon as the Iraq War broke out in 2003.

-2004 Shia Uprising
+2004 Shia uprising

 Uprising begins

 Sadr's position changed dramatically, however, by the beginning of April 2004.
 Following the closure of the Sadr-owned newspaper al-Hawza and the arrest of one of his senior aides, Sadr gave an unusually heated sermon to his followers on April 2.
 The next day, violent protests occurred throughout the Shi'ite south that soon spilt over into a violent uprising by Mahdi Army militiamen, fully underway by April 4.